 To be fair, he is not exactly overlooked.
 Most historians who study the nineteenth-century United States know his name.
 And that’s the problem.
 He is mentioned -- all of the time -- in various books.
 The footnote goes something like: he was one of the first African American lawyers; he practiced in Boston; he “helped” Charles Sumner on the Roberts v.
 City of Boston case (and, based on what I've found, Morris didn't help Sumner; I believe Morris was the legal architect of the case); he played "a role" in the Shadrach Minkins slave rescue.
 It’s like a repeating footnote, and there really is nothing more than this.
 But really there is so much more than this – as the scholars above could attest.
 I seek to move his story from the endnotes (at the back of the book) and footnotes (at the bottom of the page), and put him right in the center.

 Last year, the grand archival discovery -- a group of documents by and about Robert Morris that, to my knowledge, had been hidden in plain sight at a local historical society -- fell in my lap.
-There were letters exchanged between Robert Morris and his son; a scrapbook of the Shadrach Minkins case where Morris seemingly recorded almost every aspect of his federal trial (if found guilty, he could've been executed); four of Morris’s handwritten speeches; and a document noting his long list of his clients.
+There were letters exchanged between Robert Morris and his son; a scrapbook of the Shadrach Minkins case where Morris seemingly recorded almost every aspect of his federal trial (if found guilty, he could've been executed); four of Morris’s handwritten speeches; and a document of his long list of clients.
 In the context of researching free blacks in Boston, these documents most certainly constituted a trove!
 The speeches, in particular, opened a whole new vista: it was what he said about education, about law, about justice that awed me.

 So, I did not set out to write a biography of Robert Morris, but a biography is necessary to set him down deep into the history and culture of nineteenth-century Boston.
 It’s the only genre that works, in this case.
 His story calls out for it.
 And let me just say: Boston looks so different when seen through the eyes of an African American man from a working-class family who defied the odds to become an advocate for justice.